 On April 7, 2016, the Company completed the first share payment under its option to acquire a 100% interest in the Snip gold mine from Barrick Gold Inc. ("Barrick").
 The optioned property consists of one mining lease, holding the former Snip gold mine, and four mineral tenures totalling approximately 1,932 hectares.
-Pursuant to the option agreement, Skeena completed a work commitment of \$2 million, issued 2,00,000 common shares to the vendor on April 7, 2016, and a further 125,000 shares on July 19, 2017 as the final condition to complete the exercise of the option.
+Pursuant to the option agreement, Skeena completed a work commitment of \$2 million, issued 200,000 common shares to the vendor on April 7, 2016, and a further 125,000 shares on July 19, 2017 as the final condition to complete the exercise of the option.
 Consideration of \$280,280 was allocated between the fair values of assets acquired and liabilities assumed, resulting in recognition of a liability of \$649,534 for closure and reclamation costs and an asset of \$924,382 as exploration and evaluation interests.
-A subsequent change in the ARO estimate led to a decrease of \$5,432 in the ARO estimate and in the amount shown as Exploration and Evaluation Interests asset for Snip.
+The closure and reclamation cost estimate is reviewed periodically, with any increase in the estimate being added to the amount shown as Exploration and Evaluation Interests asset for Snip.

 Barrick has retained a 1% net smelter return royalty ("NSR") on the property.
-In addition, subject to Skeena delineating in excess of 2 million ounces of gold, Barrick may cancel the NSR and exercise its right to purchase a 51% interest in the property in exchange for paying the Company three times the costs incurred by the Company in exploring the property, following which the parties would form a joint venture and Barrick would relinquish its 1% NSR.
+In addition, subject to Skeena delineating in excess of 2 million ounces of gold, Barrick may cancel the NSR and exercise its right to purchase a 51% interest in the property in exchange for paying the Company three times the costs incurred by the Company in exploring and developing the property, following which the parties would form a joint venture and Barrick would relinquish its 1% NSR.
 In addition, an unrelated historic 3% royalty exists on gold recovered from ore containing at least 9.3 grams of gold per ton.

-(an exploration stage enterprise) NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the three months ended March 31, 2018 and 2017 (Unaudited - expressed in Canadian dollars)
+(an exploration stage enterprise) NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the six months ended June 30, 2018 and 2017 (Unaudited - expressed in Canadian dollars)